fine art pencil pet portraits by commission

 Once the final payment has been made, usually in the same way as you placed the deposit, I will then start your drawing.
 I work full time as an artist and draw every day and have done for the last 24 years!
 My drawings take between 1 to 3 weeks to create depending on the scale and complexity.
 Obviously the larger the drawing and the more pets within the scene the longer it will take.

 I have lots of prices and sizes available and I can also create bespoke sizes too.
-Have a look on my dedicated Pencil Portrait Prices page found in my navigation above.
+Have a look on my dedicated Pencil Pet Portrait Prices page.

 I have a continual waiting list for my pencil portraits all year round.
 If you are hoping to commission a pencil drawing as a gift for friends and family, contact me as soon as you can so that we can discuss your deadline and options.

 I use one main photo for the pose for my pencil portraits.
 I am unable to look at a range of photos and create your pet in a pose.
 So it's important to find or take a photo that really captures your pet well.
 Photos are key and it is imperative to provide me with the best possible quality photo you can.
 My pencil portraits are fairly realistic so I need to see plenty of detail and I am unable to work from low resolution photos or any that are blurred or out of focus.
-Why not have a look at my photography tips page to see the kind of photos I prefer to work with.
+Try not to send photos that have been uploaded to facebook or screenshots from your phone.
+Why not have a look at my Photography Tips page to see the kind of photos I prefer to work with.

 The final payment is made just prior to me starting your pencil portrait in the same way as you paid the deposit.

 I can set this up for you, for any amount on any set date each month.
 You can also send instalments via bank transfer.
 Once you have paid for the pencil portrait in full, I will then start the drawing once you have risen to the top of my commissions list.

 My drawings arrive unframed however I can guide you on framing if required.